1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Unspecified Jaundice?

-Unspecified Jaundice describes yellowing of the skin, eyes or other tissues when doctors haven't yet identified a single underlying cause.
-In ICD-10 coding it's recorded as R17 for general cases and P59.9 for neonatal jaundice unspecified.
-Further evaluation is required to pinpoint the exact source of elevated bilirubin.
+Unspecified Jaundice is the yellowish colour on the skin, eyes or other tissues and the doctors have not managed to even single out a casualty.
+It is coded as R17 general cases and P59.9 neonatal jaundice unspecified in ICD-10.
+Further evaluation is required so as to determine the exact cause of high bilirubin.

 Common Symptoms